shuraash/ash.shiva/README.md

 ### This is a source of a page kinda combination of a professional resume and a demo of some of the skills.

-Suddenly my life is changed, and I need to leave for while Europhe without any computer, and can't finish this project as I'm planning.
+Suddenly my life is changed, and I need to leave the Europhe for 3- months, without any computer, and can't finish this project as I'm planning.

 But it works.